 The good news is that this whole story is untrue, a lie from hell, which was foisted on this world by the father of lies.
 The Father of Lights, from who every good and perfect gift comes down from above, really did make a perfect world in six days time, just as he said he did: “For in six days Yahweh made the heavens and the earth and the sea, and everything in them…” He hardly needed a million years to help himself form DNA and hummingbirds, flowers and beasts of the field, and man in his own image.

 Yours is the day, yours also is the night.
 You have prepared the light and the sun.
 17 You have established all the boundaries of the earth; you have made summer and winter.
 18 Remember this, O LORD, that the enemy has reviled, And a foolish people has spurned your name.
 (Psalm 74:16-18)

-(This was originally published as a short “Creation Corner” article in the 2015.2 (Spring) edition of First News)
+This was originally published as a short “Creation Corner” article in a church bulletin (2015.2 Spring edition of First News, Dayton Open Bible)